Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-\paragraph{Dataset and Metric} Each GM in the RED$116$ and RED$140$ contains $1,000$ images, and thus total numbers of generated images are $116,000$ and $140,000$, respectively.
-GMs in these two datasets are trained on real image datasets with various contents, including objects, handwritten digits, and human faces.
-Therefore, in RED$140$, we also include real images on which these GMs are trained.
-We follow the protocol of~\cite{asnani2021reverse}, where we have $4$ test sets, each comprising different GM categories, such as GAN, VAE, DM, etc. We train our model on the $104$ GMs from three test sets to predict $37$ hyperparameters.
-The evaluation is conducted on GMs in one remaining test set.
-The performance is averaged across four test sets, measured by F$1$ score and AUC for discrete hyperparameters (loss function and discrete architecture parameters) and L$1$ error for continuous architecture parameters.
-More details about datasets and implementations are in the supplementary Sec.~3.
+\Section{Experiment} \SubSection{Model Parsing} \Paragraph{Setup} Our experiment utilizes RED$140$ dataset.
+In RED$140$, each GM contains $1,000$ images, resulting in a total of $140,000$ generated images that encompass a wide range of semantics, including objects, handwritten digits, and human faces.
+Also, RED$140$ has real images on which these GMs are trained, such as CelebA~\cite{liu2015faceattributes}, MNIST~\cite{deng2012mnist}, CIFAR10~\cite{krizhevsky2009learning}, ImageNet~\cite{deng2009imagenet}, facades~\cite{CycleGAN2017}, edges2shoes~\cite{CycleGAN2017} and, apple2oranges~\cite{CycleGAN2017}.
+We follow the protocol of~\cite{asnani2021reverse}: we divide samples into $4$ disjoint sets, each of which comprises different GM categories such as GAN, VAE, DM, \textit{etc}.
+Next, we do leave-one-out testing, \textit{i.e.}, train on $125$ GMs from three sets, and test on GMs of the remaining set.
+The performance is averaged across four test sets, measured by F$1$ score and accuracy for discrete hyperparameters (loss function and discrete architecture hyperparameters) and L$1$ error for continuous architecture hyperparameters.
+Implementation details are in Supplementary Sec.~\ref{supp_sec:train_implement}.